How to Choose Crampons

 |Construction is also something you should take into consideration.
 I'm not going to lie and pretend like it's really complicated: the majority of crampons available feature a semi-rigid design.
 Basically, this type of crampon gives you decent performance in a broad range of conditions.
 With the semi-rigid design you get a crampon that's flexible enough for trekking, but rigid enough for moderate ice climbing. |

-Some crampon models, like the Petzl Irvis Crampon, allow you to adjust the linking bar (the bar between the toe and heel piece) from a semi-rigid to a flexible mode.
+Some crampon models allow you to adjust the linking bar (the bar between the toe and heel piece) from a semi-rigid to a flexible mode.
 The flexible mode makes the crampon more comfortable for hiking and makes the crampon less likely to build up snow.
 Semi-rigid crampons are also more adjustable and easier to adjust, plus they fit better over a wider variety of boots.
 An asymmetrical center bar is available for most semi-rigid crampons.
 This bar allows the crampon to fit better over curvier boot designs.

 Crampon Binding TypesBasically, there are three binding types that attach crampons to your boots.
 More about that: